-\begin{example} The $k$-uniform affain plane is obtained by removing one line $L$ of the projective plane of uniformity $k+1$ (if such exists) and removing all vertices in the line~$L$ from other lines.
-Thus the affine plane is a $k$-uniform hypergraph on $k^2$ vertices that is union of $k+1$ matchings $M_1, \ldots ,M_{k+1}$, each of size $k$, that are pairwise cross-intersecting, namely $e \cap f \neq \emptyset$ whenever $e,f$ belong to different $M_i$s.
-For example, the affine plane for $k=2$ is obtained from Fano plane in the above way, and the affine plane is a copy of $K_4$.
+\begin{example} The $k$-uniform affine plane is obtained by removing a line $L$ from the projective plane of uniformity $k+1$ (if such exists) and removing all vertices of ~$L$ from the other lines.
+Thus the affine plane is a $k$-uniform hypergraph on $k^2$ vertices that is the union of $k+1$ matchings $M_1, \ldots ,M_{k+1}$, each of size $k$, that are pairwise cross-intersecting, namely $e \cap f \neq \emptyset$ whenever $e,f$ belong to different $M_i$s.
+For example, the affine plane for $k=2$ is $K_4$.

 Choose one of the $k+1$ matchings, say $M_1$, and remove its edges (keeping the vertices).
 What remains is a $k$-partite hypergaph, which we name $Q_k$, whose sides are the edges of $M_1$.
 It is $k$-regular, namely each vertex is contained in~$k$ edges.
 Also, $|E(Q_k)|=k^2$.
 For example, $Q_2=C_4$.